turingschool/curriculum/source/projects/feed_engine/feed_engine.markdown

 ### Learning Goals

-* Allow users to consume various third-party APIs where they hold accounts.
+* Learn to consume data from various third-party APIs
+* Make aggregated data available through an API
-* Publish an API, with accompanying client gem, and dog-food your API internally.
+* Build and use a Ruby Gem wrapping your own API
 * Coordinate with project stakeholders to produce quality code and product.
 * Continue to emphasize performance, UI, and overall user experience.
 * Continue using TDD to drive all layers of Rails development.